slingr-stack/quickbooks-payments-package/scripts/helpersDocs.md

         <td>response</td>
         <td>object</td>
         <td>
-            Object resulting from the response to the package call.
+            Object resulting from the response to the endpoint call.
         </td>
     </tr>
     </tbody>